Gary Johnson (footballer, born 1959): Career

 A forward, Johnson began his career in the Chelsea youth system in 1970.
 He signed his first professional contract in September 1977 and scored 9 goals in 22 appearances, before his surprise departure to Third Division club Brentford in December 1980.
 After arriving at Griffin Park in a £30,000 double-deal with Lee Frost, Johnson lacked the pace and presence to establish himself at the club and leg injuries suffered in a car crash during the 1982 off-season effectively ended his career with the club.
 Johnson was released by Brentford at the end of the 1982–83 season, after making 65 appearances and scoring 14 goals during 2 1/2-years at Griffin Park.

 After a spell with Plate Glass Rangers in South Africa, Johnson returned to England to join Fourth Division club Aldershot in August 1985.
-Over the course of three seasons at the Recreation Ground, Johnson made 75 league appearances and scored 20 goals and closed out his career in non-League football with Leatherhead.
+Over the course of three seasons at the Recreation Ground, Johnson made 75 league appearances and scored 20 goals, in May 1987, Johnson scored the only goal in Aldershot's 1–0 victory over Bolton Wanderers in the first leg of the Football League play-off semi-final and closed out his career in non-League football with Leatherhead.